top of page

 · Food that can be easily served, consumed and cleaned up afterwards.

 Our practise at Magic Garden is to be as low as possible in sugar and salt, to not use nuts, and to avoid processed foods wherever possible.
-Where sugar is necessary, we try to substitute naturally occurring sugar substitutes (fruit, dates, honey etc) where ever practical and safe.
+Where sugar is necessary, we try to substitute naturally occurring sugar substitutes (fruit, dates, honey etc) whereever practical and safe.
 We encourage parents to use healthy options when bringing food to the centre (for example for Over 3’s lunchbox days) and ask that sweets, nuts and other processed foods are not brought to the centre.
 Our Over 3’s room will support parents bringing in birthday cakes, but we closely monitor portion sizes to keep sugar exposure under control.

 We worked on understanding and quantifying portion sizes and food types required for the different developmental age groups, with the aim for a balance of nutritious foods and drinks from the five food groups: